Getting enough sleep on a Low Protein Diet

 - Get exercise.
 It sounds funny, but moving more during the day can make it easier to rest at night.
 Try to not to exercise too close to bedtime so you have a chance to calm down.

-- Be careful about what you’re putting in your body.
+- Monitor your low protein diet.
+Be careful about what you’re putting in your body.
 Caffeine, alcohol, nicotine, many OTC and prescription drugs, and even a heavy meal close to bedtime can all interfere with sleep.
 Even though alcohol makes you feel sleepy, it can make you wake up later in the night.

 - Try not to take afternoon naps.
 They make it harder to get to sleep at night.

 - Stop taking your worries to bed with you.
 Racing thoughts and anxieties can literally keep you up at night.
 You can try meditation, or therapy, or even just writing out your worries to get them out of your mind before bed.
 Finding a way to manage stress, and it will help you to sleep easy.